New generalisation of Jacobi's derivative formula: Abstract

 \section{Abstract}

 A stream of new theta relations is obtained.
-They follow from general Thomae formula, which is a new result giving expressions for derivative theta constants (the lowest non-vanishing derivatives of theta functions with singular half-period characteristics at zero value) in terms of branch points and period matrix of a hyperelliptic Riemann surface.
-The new theta relations contain (i) linear relations on the vector space of first derivative theta constants, which we call gradients, (ii) relations between second derivative theta constants and quadratic forms on the vector space of the gradients, (iii) relations between third derivative theta constants and cubic forms on the vector space of the gradients, and (vi) a conjecture for higher derivative theta constants.
-It is shown how Schottky identity (in hyperelliptic case) is derived from the obtained relations.
+They follow from the general Thomae formula, which is a new result giving expressions for theta derivatives (the zero values of the lowest non-vanishing derivatives of theta functions with singular half-period characteristics) in terms of branch points and the period matrix of a hyperelliptic Riemann surface.
+The new theta relations contain (i) linear relations on the vector space of first order theta derivatives which are arranged in gradients, (ii) relations between second order theta derivatives and symmetric bilinear forms on the vector space of the gradients, (iii) relations between third order theta derivatives and symmetric trilinear forms on the vector space of the gradients, and (iv) a conjecture regarding higher order theta derivatives.
+It is shown how the Schottky identity (in the hyperelliptic case) is derived from the obtained relations.